Women Be Winnin’: Hot 97’s TT Torrez Celebrates Women In Music With Star Studded #GoGetHer Dinner

 It wouldn’t be a celebration without acknowledging a few special people in the room. #GoGetHer honored two female music executives Thea Mitchem Executive Vice President of Programming for IheartMedia and LaTrice Burnette General Manager and Executive Vice President of Island Records.
 Power 105.1’s Honey German was also granted the Rising Star award.

 The star studded event included guest speakers like Kevin LiLes and DJ Khaled.
-Attendees included Chaka Pilgrim, Yo Gotti, Traci Adams, Juliette Jones, Shari Bryant, Laura Stylez, Megan Ryte, Tameka Mallory, Gia Peppers, and more.
+Attendees included Chaka Pilgrim, Yo Gotti, Traci Adams, Juliette Jones, Natina Nimene, Laura Stylez, Megan Ryte, Tameka Mallory, Gia Peppers, and more.

 Torrez says women are often overlooked in the music industry and wants to remind them that when they work together and support one another there are no boundaries to what they can achieve.